JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

 6. *Note*: The exception handling is very simplistic but effective.
 If an error occurs, the client is reset.

 7. We have defined the Telemetry class which will hold the number of cycles executed.
 And the current error code of the device can be passed to the cloud.
-The telemetry is converted to JSON and passed to the Singleton instance of our device _(Note: the credentials of the device is hardcoded)_
+The telemetry is converted to JSON and passed to the Singleton instance of our device _(Note: the credentials of the device are hardcoded)_

-8. `Open` the 'XAML' file named 'MainPage.xaml'.
+8. Now `Open` the 'XAML' file named 'MainPage.xaml'.
 The empty page will be shown both in a visual editor and a textual XAML editor

 9. The page contains one component, a grid.
 But that grid is merely a container for other visual components